jeffrigby/code2clipboard/README.md

 The `config.mjs` file holds the default configuration and environment variable management.
 The default ignores patterns are set in `defaultIgnore.mjs` and can be overridden by setting the `IGNORE` environment variable.

-You can modify the tool's default behavior by setting environment variables in a `.env` file in the root directory.
+You can modify the tool's default behavior by setting environment variables in a `.code2clipboard.env` file in your home directory or the current working directory.
+The current working directory file takes precedence over the home directory's config file

 Supported environment variables include:

 - `MAX_DEPTH`: Overrides the default maximum directory scanning depth.
+- `PROJECT_DESCRIPTION`: A custom project description to include in the copied content.
 - `MAX_FILE_SIZE`: Overrides the default maximum file size (in KB).
 - `MAX_FILES`: Overrides the default maximum number of files to process.
 - `ADD_IGNORE`: Additional ignore patterns, specified as a CSV string.